IaC Lab 1 -- Use Ansible to build new Debian GNU/Linux Virtual Machines

 ```

-2. Install **ansible** Python virtual environement
+Install **Ansible** Python virtual environment

-We start by creating a `requirements.txt` file.
+We start by creating a `pyproject.toml` file.

 ```bash

-cat << EOF > requirements.txt
+cat << EOF > pyproject.toml

 EOF